fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-stripe.md

 ## Benefits

-- **Accurate Multi-Currency Support**: Handles transactions and conversions across different currencies
+- **Accurate multi-currency support**: Handles transactions and conversions across different currencies.
-- **Comprehensive Transaction Handling**: Manages all Stripe transactions, including:
+- **Comprehensive transaction handling**: Manages all Stripe transactions, including:
   - Fiskl invoices paid via Stripe
   - Transactions initiated outside Fiskl
   - Issuing card transactions
   - Fees, refunds, charges, and chargebacks
-- **Automatic Account Creation**: Creates new balance accounts in Fiskl when new payout accounts are added in Stripe
+- **Automatic account creation**: Creates new balance accounts in Fiskl when new payout accounts are added in Stripe.
-- **Multiple Account Support**: Connect and manage multiple Stripe accounts
+- **Multiple account support**: Connect and manage multiple Stripe accounts.
-- **Cross-Platform Functionality**: Works seamlessly across iOS, Android, and Web
+- **Cross-platform functionality**: Works seamlessly across iOS, Android, and Web.
-- **Permission-Based Access**: Control who can view and manage Stripe transactions
+- **Permission-based access**: Control who can view and manage Stripe transactions.

-## Connecting Your Stripe Account
+## Connecting your Stripe account

-1. Go to Banking in the left menu or visit the [Banking page](https://my.fiskl.com/banking)
+1. Go to Banking in the left menu or visit the [Banking page](https://my.fiskl.com/banking).
-2. Select "Stripe" from the available options
+2. Select "Stripe" from the available options.
 3. Configure sync settings:
    - Choose a start date for importing transactions
    - Decide whether to import all transactions from the selected date